oban-bg/oban/guides/learning/error_handling.md

 # Error Handling

-This page guides you through handling errors in Oban.
+This page guides you through handling and reporting errors in Oban.

-The basics: jobs can fail in expected or unexpected ways.
+Jobs can fail in expected or unexpected ways.
 To mark a job as failed, you can return `{:error, reason}` from a worker's [`perform/1` callback](`c:Oban.Worker.perform/1`), as documented in the `t:Oban.Worker.result/0` type.
 A job can also fail because of unexpected raised errors or exits.

 In any case, when a job fails the details of the failure are recorded in the `errors` array on the `Oban.Job` struct.